bcgov/moh-pidp/docs/infrastructure_architecture/Readme.md

 ## Midas-probe

 It checks if there's a failover incident from GOLD to GOLDDR.
+This service is used to monitor the readiness and health status of specified services on Openshift such as patroni.
+It has two primary purposes:
+1. It will display the results of the services (if its running or not) based on the availability of pods for that service.
+In essence it depends on the OCP deployment readiness probes.
+2. It acts as a keepalive for the Server Load Balancer (GSLB).
+It runs on the Gold cluster and if any of the services monitored by Midas does not have available pods, Midas will return a 500 code to the load balancer and load balancer switch the DNS from pointing to Gold to GoldDR  for a failover.
 You need create a new slack channel to receive the notifications from midas and update the value of slack_webhook variable in midas-probe configmap if you
-Firstly and most importantly, you need to check the current IP address of OneHealthID application.
-If it returns 142.34.64.4, it means there's a failover and a manual failback from GOLD to GOLDDR is required.
+Basically, Midas checks the IP address of the active cluster or GSLB.
+If it returns 142.34.64.4 meaning there's a failover and a manual failback from GOLD to GOLDDR is required.

 # Patroni